pyOpenSci/software-peer-review/_sources/how-to/author-guide.md.txt

 - When you submit your package for pyOpenSci review, you can opt to include a submission to JOSS after passing pyOpenSci review.
-In this case, your package will be evaluated by JOSS through the pyOpenSci review
+In this case, your package will be evaluated by JOSS through the pyOpenSci review.
 - To complete the JOSS submission, you will also need to craft a **paper.md** file describing the package following JOSS' standards (see below).
 More details on the requirements for JOSS can be found on [their website](https://joss.readthedocs.io/en/latest/submitting.html#what-should-my-paper-contain).
 - If you choose to opt into the pyOpenSci/JOSS partnership in your review,